 - Whale prey and habitat use in relation to the krill fishery and in relation to key oceanographic features will be investigated.
 Results will be reported to the annual scientific meeting of the Convention for the Conservation of Antarctic Marine Living Resources Scientific Committee in order that right whales can be considered in spatial krill fishery management plans and ecosystem model development.

 - Migratory connections between South Georgia waters and calving grounds off Argentina and Brazil will be investigated using photographs, genetics and satellite tracking, linking individuals between regions to measure long-term sightings records and reproductive histories in Península Valdés.
+Our recent paper to the IWC Scientific Committee using microsatellites to confirm the genetic association of South Georgia right whales with the southwest Atlantic calving grounds will be available here shortly.

 - Collect biological data (skin samples, body images and whale blow samples) on health and body condition to infer habitat quality during the feeding season and improve understanding of the causes of calf mortality associated with this feeding ground.